walter-the-coder/bdd-workshop1/README.md

 # Getting Started

+## Nice to know
+You don't have to install PostgreSQL to unless you want to run the application locally.
+When running and building the project with maven commands, we use an embedded PostgreSQL database

-### Windows - Installing PostgreSQL database for running application local machine
+### (Optional) Windows - Installing PostgreSQL database for running application local machine
 - Go to https://www.enterprisedb.com/downloads/postgres-postgresql-downloads and download PostgreSQL for windows
 - Run the installer.
 Choose whatever file location that best suits you.
 Username and password should be postgres / postgres
 - Full guide can be found here: https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/